 Anna Filipova was elected as the Chair of the Department of Public Administration and Coordinator of the MPA program at UW Oshkosh in 2015.

 As an Associate Professor of public administration, Filipova has been on the UW Oshkosh faculty since 2009.
-She was granted early tenure in 2013, and won two of the highest faculty honors – the 2014 Edward M. Penson Faculty Award and the 2013 Wisconsin Teaching Fellow Award.
+She was granted early tenure in 2013, and three of the highest faculty honors – the 2016 Edward M. Penson Distinguished Teaching Award, the 2014 Edward M. Penson Faculty Award and the 2013 Wisconsin Teaching Fellow.

 From September 2007-2009, Filipova was an Assistant Professor in the School of Public Affairs and Administration at Western Michigan University, teaching graduate and doctoral courses in public administration.
 She also served as Assistant Professor in the Department of Foreign Languages at the Air Force Academy in Bulgaria from 1994-2000.
 She taught English phraseology in radio communication to graduate cadet pilots and air traffic controllers.